 Speaking of the hardware, this one bundles a duo of 2-inch drivers and two 4-inch passive radiators.

 An outdoor speaker with teeny-tiny battery life is not anyone’s idea of a good speaker.
 Thankfully, in this area, both the speakers do not disappoint.
 While the JBL Flip 5 claims a battery life of 12 hours, the UE Boom 3 offers a playback time of 15 hours.

 On the upside, the Flip 5 is future-proof and bundles a fast-charging USB-C port.
 It can top up the Flip 5 in around 2.5 hours.
-Plus, there's a handy indicator at the side which lets you see the amount of juice left.
+Plus, there’s a handy indicator at the side that lets you see the amount of juice left.